About Gum Disease Treatment

 Plan Your Procedure

 Everything that enters or is present in the mouth has access to the whole body.
 Recent research reveals that gum disease is linked to an increased risk for major overall health problems, including stroke, heart disease, respiratory problems, osteoporosis, diabetes complications, low birth weight, and most recently, dementia.
-To set up an appointment for an exam to look for signs of gum disease, contact one of our two Martin Dentistry locations.
+To set up an appointment for an exam to look for signs of gum disease, contact Martin Dentistry in Indianapolis.